EDUCBA

 Introduction to spring boot bean

 Spring boot bean is the backbone of the spring boot framework; also, a bean is the key concept of spring framework.
-Spring bean is nothing but the object whose life cycle was managed by the IoC spring; in other words, we can say that the spring boot bean is the building block of the spring application.
+Spring bean is nothing but the object whose life cycle was managed by the IoC spring; in other words, we can say that it is the building block of the spring application.
 A bean is an object that was assembled, instantiated, and managed using the spring IoC container.
 Spring boot bean has many objects in our application; bean and its dependency package will be reflecting in metadata configuration.

 • Basically, a bean is the key concept of spring boot framework, so the use of a bean in our application is very important and useful.